cwmaloney/vue-components-wrapper-example/README.md

 # Vue.js Components Wrapper Example

-This project is a simple example of creating packaging Vue.js components for use in any HTML.
+This project is a simple example of creating packaging Vue.js components for use in any HTML or AngularJs application.

 ## Installation
 To install the dependencies, run: